I've been an online writer for over eight years. My articles often focus on home products and home decor.

 - With a third fresh cloth, buff the table to shine it up.

-What About the Glass Top?
+What If I Have a Glass Top?

 If you have a glass-top coffee table, it’s easy to clean that naturally, too.